vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/workflow-execution.md

 workflowID = s"hello-$time"
 ```

-will define a `String` variable whose value is an informative and unique indentifier for a Workflow Execution.
+will define a `String` variable whose value is an informative and unique identifier for a Workflow Execution.

 But where do we get the `time`?
 We could use the Java standard library to get the current system time, but when programming with ZIO we have another option.
-One problem with using a non-deterministic method that returns a different value with each invocation is that it makes testing more complicated, because the result of such a method might raise an error in one test run and then be unreproducable later.
+One problem with using a non-deterministic method that returns a different value with each invocation is that it makes testing more complicated, because the result of such a method might raise an error in one test run and then be unreproducible later.

 To avoid this situation, ZIO provides some services that can behave as expected when running in production, but that come with test implementations that can produce the same values every time they are invoked.
 One such service is [`Clock`](https://javadoc.io/doc/dev.zio/zio_3/latest/zio/Clock$.html), which has a [`currentDateTime`](https://javadoc.io/static/dev.zio/zio_3/2.1.9/zio/Clock$.html#currentDateTime-63f) method that returns a